 |Noteworthy features||Solar charging, ANT+, VO2 max monitoring, height tracking, MTB dynamics, heat and altitude acclimation, performance metrics, navigation sensors, respiration tracking, Garmin Pay, Safety tracking, Thermometer, and more||Music apps, 3rd party apps, Solar charging, ANT+, VO2 max monitoring, height tracking, MTB dynamics, heat and altitude acclimation, performance metrics, navigation sensors, respiration tracking, Garmin Pay, Safety tracking, Thermometer, and more||ANT+, VO2 max monitoring, height tracking, MTB dynamics, heat and altitude acclimation, performance metrics, navigation sensors, respiration tracking, Garmin Pay, Safety tracking, Thermometer, and more|

 As you can see in the spec sheet above, Garmin’s new smartwatch doesn’t differ a lot in terms of features compared to older models.
 In fact, it’s actually a big downgrade compared to the similarly priced Fenix 6 Pro Solar.

 Or at least that’s true for as long as we are talking about music, music apps, and storage.
 Cause other than that, you won’t find any major differences, if any at all in terms of workout-related features.

-- [GARMIN FENIX 6 PRO SOLAR MULTI-SPORT GPS WATCH] - Garmin fenix 6 Pro Solar Multi-Sport GPS Training...
+- [GARMIN FENIX 6 PRO SOLAR POWER BUNDLE] - Garmin fenix 6 Pro Solar Multi-Sport GPS Training Watch,...